FAQ

 These holds are not lifted until you’ve resolved the cause of the hold, whether that be sending in your immunization records, your latest transcripts or the minimum payment owed to the University.
 If you’re not sure about your options, speak directly to the department that has placed the hold on your account.
 Though frustrating, these holds are for your protection and designed to promote campus health, academic integrity and personal financial wellbeing.

 During initial registration, you are restricted to 18 credits.
 About two weeks before the new term begins, every student in good standing has that credit limit raised to 21.
-At the same time, students can register for up to 24 credits if they provide the registrar’s office with written approval from their advisor.
+At the same time, students can register for up to 24 credits if approved by an advisor.
 Students who wish to register for more than 24 credits need to petition the Academic Requirements Committee.
 Contact the registrar’s office for more details about that.

 If you are on academic probation, you are restricted to 15 credits per term.
 There is no exception to this limit.
 You remain at this limit until you raise your cumulative GPA enough to take you off academic probation.